Machines and Tools - Wood processing techniques

 The most used traditional joint for furniture

-The log and mortise, mortise and tenon as you will find it in English documentation, is perhaps the most common wood joint, used in the manufacture of furniture as well as doors, windows or in construction.
-It is one of a series of traditional classical joints, along with swallowtail joining, lamb and uluc or the one with dowels.
-In fact, often these joints have been (and still are) combined for greater strength and aesthetic effect.
+The mortise and tenon, mortise and tenon as you will find it in the English documentation, is perhaps the most common wood joint, used in furniture as well as doors, windows and construction.
+It is one of a series of classic traditional joints, along with dovetailing, lamb and uluc or the one with dowels.
+In fact, these joints have often been (and still are) combined to achieve greater strength and aesthetic effect.

-It is considered one of the oldest wooden joints
+It is considered to be one of the oldest wooden joints

 The oldest such joint discovered is thought to be over 7000 years old.
-It was found at a wooden fountain near Leipzig, itself considered the oldest intact functional construction.
-Joints with a log and hollow have also been found in Egyptian pyramids, in ancient furniture in Greece, Rome and Persia, and in buildings in ancient China.
-It's how the folk craftsmen of ancient times jointed wood so that it would last for centuries, even millennia.
+It was found at a wooden well near Leipzig, which is also considered to be the oldest intact functional construction.
+The log and hollow joint has also been found in Egyptian pyramids, antique furniture in Greece, Rome and Persia, and buildings in ancient China.
+It is how ancient craftsmen joined wood so that it would last for centuries, even millennia.

-The joint with a socket and a socket is simple and very strong and is used especially for joining elements at 90º.
-It is a log made at the end of a piece of wood that fits perfectly with a notch in another piece of wood.
-There are several variations of the joint, each of which adds strength or aesthetics or solves some more complicated problems.
+The butt and rabbet joint is simple and very strong and is mainly used for 90° joints.
+It consists of a stock made on the end of one piece of wood that fits snugly into a notch in another piece of wood.
+There are several variations of jointing, each of which adds strength or aesthetics or solves some more complicated problems.

 cep and hollow